lepture/authlib/docs/flask/2/openid-connect.rst

     :description: How to create an OpenID Connect server in Flask with Authlib.
         And understand how OpenID Connect works.

-OpenID Connect 1.0 is supported from version 0.6.
-The integrations are built with :ref:`flask_oauth2_custom_grant_types`.
+OpenID Connect 1.0 is supported since version 0.6.
+The integrations are built with :ref:`flask_oauth2_custom_grant_types` and :ref:`flask_oauth2_grant_extensions`.
 Since OpenID Connect is built on OAuth 2.0 frameworks, you need to read :ref:`flask_oauth2_server` at first.

 .. module:: authlib.oauth2.rfc6749.grants